You can use

 role information to Atlas.

 For the target Atlas cluster, create the appropriate database users for supporting your application's usage patterns.
 Update your applications as part of the cut-over procedure to use the new database users.
-See Configure Database Users for complete documentation on database user management.
+To learn more, see Configure Database Users.

 Consider executing this procedure during non-peak system usage, or during a scheduled maintenance window.
 If the source is a replica set, you can run this procedure from the host of a secondary member.
 After stopping writes to the cluster, allow the secondary to catch up to the primary before starting this procedure.

-For guidance on addressing persistent broken pipe errors, contact Atlas support by clicking Support from the left-hand navigation of the Atlas UI.
+For guidance on addressing persistent broken pipe errors, contact Atlas support by clicking Support from the left-hand navigation of the Atlas user interface.

 Optional: Create a database user in the source replica set.¶